zerodha/javakiteconnect/README.md

 System.out.println(margins.available.cash);
 System.out.println(margins.utilised.debits);

-/* Place order method requires a map argument which contains, tradingsymbol, exchange, transaction_type, order_type, quantity, product, price, trigger_price, disclosed_quantity, validity squareoff_value, stoploss_value, trailing_stoploss
+/** Place order method requires a orderParams argument which contains,
+         * tradingsymbol, exchange, transaction_type, order_type, quantity, product, price, trigger_price, disclosed_quantity, validity
+         * squareoff_value, stoploss_value, trailing_stoploss
-and variety  which can be value can be regular, bo, co, amo. place order which will return order model which will have only orderId in the order model.
+         * and variety (value can be regular, bo, co, amo)
+         * place order will return order model which will have only orderId in the order model *

-Following is an example param for SL order, if a call fails then KiteException will have error message in it Success of this call implies only order has been placed successfully, not order execution.*/ Map<String, Object> param = new HashMap<String, Object>(){
+         * Following is an example param for LIMIT order,
+         * if a call fails then KiteException will have error message in it
+         * Success of this call implies only order has been placed successfully, not order execution. */

-   {
-        put("quantity", "1");
-        put("order_type", "SL");
-        put("tradingsymbol", "HINDALCO");
-        put("product", "CNC");
-        put("exchange", "NSE");
-        put("transaction_type", "BUY");
-        put("validity", "DAY");
-        put("price", "158.0");
-        put("trigger_price", "157.5");
-    }};
+        OrderParams orderParams = new OrderParams();
+        orderParams.quantity = 1;
+        orderParams.orderType = Constants.ORDER_TYPE_LIMIT;
+        orderParams.tradingsymbol = "ASHOKLEY";
+        orderParams.product = Constants.PRODUCT_CNC;
+        orderParams.exchange = Constants.EXCHANGE_NSE;
+        orderParams.transactionType = Constants.TRANSACTION_TYPE_BUY;
+        orderParams.validity = Constants.VALIDITY_DAY;
+        orderParams.price = 122.2;
+        orderParams.triggerPrice = 0.0;
+        orderParams.tag = "myTag"; //tag is optional and it cannot be more than 8 characters and only alphanumeric is allowed

-Order order = kiteconnect.placeOrder(param, "regular");
+        Order order = kiteConnect.placeOrder(orderParams, Constants.VARIETY_REGULAR);
         System.out.println(order.orderId);
 ```
 For more details, take a look at Examples.java in sample directory.